4d/docs/website/translated_docs/pt/WebServer/webServerAdmin.md

 ##### Configuring the fields

 When you choose the ELF or WLF format, the “Web Log Token Selection” area displays the fields available for the chosen format.
 You will need to select each field to be included in the log.
 To do so, check the desired fields.
+To do so, check the desired fields.
 > You cannot select the same field twice.

 The following table lists the fields available for each format (in alphabetical order) and describes its contents: